getseline/seline-js/packages/seline-web/README.md

   skipPatterns: ['/about', '/blog/*'];
   // Mask parts of pages that match provided patterns, wildcard * is supported
   maskPatterns: ['/customer/*/order/*'];
+  // Set a first-party cookie only on .setUser() call
+  cookieOnIdentify: false;
+  // Set a first-party cookie to every visitor
+  cookie: false;
 });
 ```